-This management's discussion and analysis should be read in conjunction with the Audited Consolidated Financial Statements and accompanying Notes in the Company's Annual Report for the fiscal year ended January 29, 2016 and the Unaudited Condensed Consolidated Financial Statements included in this report.
+This management's discussion and analysis should be read in conjunction with the Audited Consolidated Financial Statements and accompanying Notes for the fiscal year ended January 29, 2016 included in the proxy statement/prospectus dated June 6, 2016 forming part of our registration statement on Form S-4 (Registration No. 333-208529) and the Unaudited Condensed Consolidated Financial Statements included in this report.
 In addition to historical financial information, the following discussion contains forward-looking statements that reflect our plans, estimates, and beliefs, and that are subject to numerous risks and uncertainties.
 Our actual results may differ materially from those expressed or implied in any forward-looking statements.

-Unless otherwise indicated, all results presented are prepared in in a manner that complies, in all material respects, with generally accepted accounting principles in the United States of America ("GAAP").
+Unless otherwise indicated, all results presented are prepared in in a manner that complies, in all material respects, with accounting principles generally accepted in the United States of America, or GAAP.
 Additionally, unless otherwise indicated, all changes identified for the current-period results represent comparisons to results for the prior corresponding fiscal period.

 Our fiscal year is the 52- or 53-week period ending on the Friday nearest January 31.
 We refer to our fiscal years ended February 3, 2017 and January 29, 2016 as "Fiscal 2017" and "Fiscal 2016", respectively.
 Fiscal 2016 included 52 weeks.
 Fiscal 2017 will include 53 weeks, with the extra week to be included in the fourth quarter of Fiscal 2017.

-Unless the context indicates otherwise, references in this management's discussion and analysis to "we," "us," "our," "Denali," and "Denali Holding" mean Denali Holding Inc. and its consolidated subsidiaries and references to "Dell" mean Dell Inc. and Dell Inc.'s consolidated subsidiaries.
+We changed our name from Denali Holding Inc. to Dell Technologies Inc. on August 25, 2016.
+Unless the context indicates otherwise, references in this management's discussion and analysis to "we," "us," "our," and "Dell Technologies" mean Dell Technologies Inc. and its consolidated subsidiaries, and references to "Dell" mean Dell Inc. and Dell Inc. 's consolidated subsidiaries.

-On March 27, 2016, Dell entered into a definitive agreement with NTT Data International L.L.C. to sell substantially all of Dell Services, including the Dell Services Federal Government business, for cash consideration of approximately \$3.1 billion.
-Dell Services includes process outsourcing, application management, and infrastructure services.
-The pending transaction does not include the global support, deployment, and professional services offerings.
-Accordingly, the results of operations of Dell Services have been excluded from the results of continuing operations in the periods presented in this management's discussion and analysis.
+On March 27, 2016, Dell entered into a definitive agreement with NTT Data International L.L.C. to sell substantially all of Dell Services for cash consideration of approximately \$3.1 billion.
+On June 19, 2016, Dell entered into a definitive agreement with Francisco Partners and Elliot Management Corporation to sell substantially all of Dell Software Group for cash consideration of approximately \$2.4 billion.
+Accordingly, the results of operations of Dell Services and Dell Software Group have been excluded from the results of continuing operations in the periods presented in this management's discussion and analysis.